ivs-kuleuven/platosim3/docs/InputFile.md

 Number of pixels (in both directions) for which the PSF was generated.

 @subsection ccdParameters CCD Parameters

+The <b>CCD</b> block of the configuration file contains all the information that is specific to the CCD.
+The structure of this block is the following:

+\code{.yaml}
+CCD:

+    OriginOffsetX:               0
+    OriginOffsetY:               0
+    Orientation:                 0
+    NumColumns:                  4510
+    NumRows:                     4510
+    PixelSize:                   18
+    Gain:                        16
+    QuantumEfficiency:           0.8745
+    FullWellSaturation:          1000000
+    DigitalSaturation:           65535
+    ReadoutNoise:                28
+    ElectronicOffset:            100
+    ReadoutTime:                 2
+    FlatfieldPtPNoise:           0.016
+    CTEMean:                     0.99999
+    IncludeFlatfield:            no
+    IncludePhotonNoise:          yes
+    IncludeReadoutNoise:         yes
+    IncludeCTIeffects:           yes
+    IncludeOpenShutterSmearing:  yes
+    IncludeVignetting:           yes
+    IncludeConvolution:          yes
+    IncludeFullWellSaturation:   yes
+    IncludeDigitalSaturation:    yes
+    WriteSubPixelImagesToHDF5:   no
+\endcode

+@subsubsection originOffsetX OriginOffsetX

+<i>Allowed values:</i> Any

+Offset of the CCD origin from the centre of the optical plane (i.e. the intersection of the optical axis with the focal plane) in the x-direction, expressed in mm.
+The origin of the CCD is defined as the point where the readout register is located.
+See Fig. 1 for more details.

+@subsubsection originOffsetY OriginOffsetY

+<i>Allowed values:</i> Any

+Offset of the CCD origin from the centre of the optical plane (i.e. the intersection of the optical axis with the focal plane) in the y-direction, expressed in mm.
+The origin of the CCD is defined as the point where the readout register is located.
+See Fig. 1 for more details.

+@subsubsection ccdOrientation Orientation

+<i>Allowed values:</i> Any

+Orientation angle of the CCD w.r.t. the orientation of the focal plane, measured counterclockwise and expressed in degrees.
+This rotation is performed around the offset origin of the CCD.
+See Fig. 1 for more details.

+@subsubsection ccdNumColumns NumColumns

+<i>Allowed values:</i> > 0

+Number of pixels of the CCD in the x-direction (i.e. number of columns).

+@subsubsection ccdNumRows NumRows

+<i>Allowed values:</i> > 0

+Number of pixels of the CCD in the y-direction (i.e. number of rows).

+@subsubsection pixelSize PixelSize
+<i>Allowed values:</i> > 0

+Nominal pixel size, expressed in micron.

+@subsubsection Gain
+<i>Allowed values:</i> > 0

+CCD gain, expressed in e<sup>-</sup> / ADU and assumed to be constant throughout a simulation.
+This parameter relates the number of electrons per pixel to the number of counts (i.e. ADU) per pixel.

+@subsubsection QuantumEfficiency
+<i>Allowed values:</i> ∈ [0,1]

+Quantum efficiency of the detector, considering the passband and the spectral energy distribution of the stars given the @ref fluxm0 parameter and the magnitude of the stars in the @ref starCatalogue.
+This is the ratio of the number of collected electrons to the number of incident photons.

+@subsubsection fullWellSaturation FullWellSaturation
+<i>Allowed values:</i> > 0

+Full-well saturation limit of a single CCD pixel, expressed in e<sup>-</sup> / pixel.
+If a pixels receives more electrons than its full-well saturation limit, the additional electrons flow evenly distributed in positive and negative charge-transfer direction, a phenomenon called <i>blooming</i>.
+The electrons reaching the edge of the CCD will not be detected.

+@subsubsection digitalSaturation DigitalSaturation
+<i>Allowed values:</i> > 0

+Digital saturation limit of the CCD to which pixel values are topped off, expressed in ADU / pixel.
+This value depends on the A/D convertor of the detector.
+For a 16-bit convertor, the digital saturation limit is 65536 ADU.

+The @ref gain of the detector should be such that the full-well saturation results in values below the digital saturation limit.

+@subsubsection readoutNoise ReadoutNoise
+<i>Allowed values:</i> ≥ 0

+Mean readout noise of the detector, expressed in e<sup>-</sup>.

+Readout noise occurs due to the imperfect nature of the CCD amplifiers.
+When the electrons are transferred to the amplifier, the induced voltage is measured.
+However, this measurement is not perfect, but gives a value which is on average too high by an amount of the readout noise, with the squareroot of the readout noise as standard deviation.

+@subsubsection electronicOffset ElectronicOffset
+<i>Allowed values:</i> ≥ 0

+Electronic offset or bias level, expressed in ADU, that is added to the digital signal in order to avoid negative readout values.
+The electronic offset can be measured in a pre-scan strip, which essentially consists of a few additional rows of the CCD.
+These rows only contain the electronic offset and the readout noise.
+This pre-scan strip consisting of @ref piasPreScanRows rows will be stored in the output file.

+@subsubsection readoutTime ReadoutTime

+<i>Allowed values:</i> ≥ 0

+Time required to read out an entire CCD working in frame transfer mode, expressed in seconds.
+Because of the absence of a shutter (which is common in space-based instruments), the CCD still receives light during frame transfer.
+The flux of each sub-pixel is affected by the flux of the sub-pixels in the same column.
+Because the CCD is exposed during the whole readout and multiple exposures are created, also the sub-pixels further away from the readout register have their influence.

+For non-frame-transfer CCDs the readout time should be set to zero.

+@subsubsection flatfieldPtPNoise FlatfieldPtPNoise
+<i>Allowed values:</i> ∈ [0,1]

+Fractional peak-to-peak amplitude of the pixel non-uniform sensitivity response.

+@subsubsection CTEMean cteMean
+Allowed values: ∈ [0,1]

+Mean charge-transfer efficiency (CTE) of the detector.

+Because of detector defects, electrons can get trapped in the readout process.
+The trapped charge ends up getting dissociated from its original pixel and eventually gets released into another pixel.
+The result is that the original image gets smeared out in the direction away from the readout amplifier (visible in the appearance of "charge trails").
+This is known as imperfect CTE (Charge-Transfer Efficiency) or alternatively as CTI (Charge-Transfer Inefficiency).
+The fraction of the charge that is successfully transferred from one row to the next row is expressed by this parameter.

+The charge trails impact photometry, noise, and astrometry of sources.
+CTI removes flux from the central pixel and thus degrades the expected S/N for an observation.
+CTI trails bias measurements of source along the trail direction, which can severely impact high-precision astrometry.

 @subsection subFieldParameters Sub-Field Parameters